Sodium Fluoride Varnish 5% offers effective caries prevention and sensitivity relief. Learn application tips, patient benefits, and safety protocols.

 From a practical standpoint, the application process is a significant differentiator.
 Applying varnish is faster and causes less patient discomfort than fitting and filling trays for gels or foams.
 This efficiency is especially valuable when treating pediatric patients or those with a strong gag reflex.
 The quick, paint-on method streamlines the appointment, improving your workflow and overall patient satisfaction.

-Application Frequency and Protection Time
+Application Frequency vs. Duration of Protection

 Fluoride varnish offers a durable, long-lasting protective effect, making it an excellent tool for caries management.
 For most patients, especially those at high risk for caries, applications are recommended two to four times per year.
 This schedule provides consistent protection that can last for several months, effectively reducing the risk of demineralization between appointments.